Mariposa War: First campaign

-The military action began when Company A — led by Captain Kuykendall — proceeded south to the King's and upper Kaweah Rivers and to the Tulare Valley.
-After arriving at the King's River, scouts located a large Chowchilla village nearby.
+The military action began when Company A — led by Captain Kuykendall — proceeded south to the Kings River and upper Kaweah Rivers and to the Tulare Valley.
+After arriving at the Kings River, scouts located a large Chowchilla village nearby.
 Company A charged into the Chowchilla camp, killing Native Americans.
 Some survivors were pursued, ridden down and taken prisoner.
 However, as Kuykendall's men had abandoned their horses for the village charge, many of the Chowchilla were able to escape on foot.

 After the village attack, Kuykendall ordered his command to move onto the headwaters of the Kahweah River where they were unable to locate any more Chowchilla.
 A few days later, a group of Chowchilla entered their camp to sue for peace.
 The offer of peace was accepted and arrangements were made to transport the surviving Chowchilla to the reservation on the San Joaquin River.
 Following the transport, Kuykendall returned to the battalion's camp and headquarters on Mariposa Creek in early April.

 Meanwhile, in their first campaign, the companies B and C of Boling and Dill had pursued Native Americans into the mountains where the units often forced to march through rain, sleet and deep snow drifts. on March 27, the companies discovered an Ahwahneechees Yosemite Valley refuge but few natives.